jamesETF/ethicalfrenchienew/content/puppies/ego.md

 +++
 ### Personality

 My name is Ego and I’m a solid blue French Bulldog puppy, currently residing in Manhattan, New York.
-I’m 11 weeks old but already pretty big and chunky boy.
-My mom tells me I have the perfect structure and composition – I will grow up to be a perfect stud muffin.
+I’m 11 weeks old but already pretty big and chunky boy.  testing My mom tells me I have the perfect structure and composition – I will grow up to be a perfect stud muffin.
 My blue eyes are just a bonus.
 I’m just the easiest little man to get along with.
 I don’t complicate and I’m super satisfied with just chilling in your lap or chasing a ball across the floor.

 We have a private roof and I love laying outside in the sun – in the typical Frenchie frog leg style.
 I love playing and am super good at destroying toys – so my current mom will recommend some durable toys that you can buy for me that will last more than 60 seconds.